 Balancing structure and innovation in GenAI

 Recent analyst research has pointed out something that our team at Orange Business has understood from the start of our GenAI rollout: that there is a profound connection between trust and value.
 McKinsey recently concluded that, “Trust… is the foundation for adoption of AI-powered products and services.
 After all, if customers or employees lack trust in the outputs of AI systems, they won’t use them.”
-And Deloitte found that organizations with high levels of daily GenAI usage are seeing clear benefits—86% of these report they have met or exceeded their expected return on investment.2 So, without trust, there is no adoption; and without adoption, there is no value generation.
+And Deloitte found that organizations with high levels of daily GenAI usage are seeing clear benefits—86% of these report they have met or exceeded their expected return on investment.
+So, without trust, there is no adoption; and without adoption, there is no value generation.

 A Charter for good

-A robust governance framework is essential for ensuring trust in the implementation of GenAI, and while we were careful to ensure that our GenAI implementation was fully compliant with all relevant legislation, we were clear that governance was not just a policy issue.
-More than that, we considered it a foundational requirement that distinguishes a thriving, innovative environment from the Wild West.
+Alignment is built on the Data & AI Ethics Charter, which establishes clear internal rules; transparency, fairness, rigorous governance and human responsibility in all circumstances.
+More than that, we consider it a foundational requirement that distinguishes a thriving, innovative environment from the Wild West.
 Much like the difference between democracy and anarchy, robust governance provides the structure necessary to harness the immense potential of GenAI while managing its unique risks.

 Bottom-Up Innovation